marziacutajar/SparqlToArangoDbAql/README.md

 You can also specify the below two optional parameters if desired:
 - -runOnArangoDb : If this argument is present, all generated AQL queries will be executed against the configured ArangoDB database
 - -runOnVirtuoso : If this argument is present, all SPARQL queries will be executed against the configured Virtuoso database

+To run the program easily without an IDE, you need to make sure to have the Gradle build tool installed.
+The program has been built and run succesfully with Gradle version 6.0.1, thus newer backward-compatible versions should also work.
+Refer to https://gradle.org/install/ for download and installation details.

+The program can then be built and run with a single command as below:

+    gradle run --args="-f='C:\Users\marzia\Documents\SPARQL queries\query1.txt' -m=D"

+Please note that this command, as well as all others given below, work on a Windows OS.
+Please modify accordingly if using any other operating system.

 Another option is to create a fat JAR file using Gradle by executing the below in command-line: